swaptacular/swpt_trade/README.md

      exchange:

      * Incoming SMP messages related to *collector accounts*.
-(To do its job, the "Circular Trade" service creates and uses system accounts, called "collector accounts", which act as distribution hubs for money.)
+(To do their jobs, worker servers create and use system accounts, called "collector accounts", which act as distribution hubs for money.)

      * Incoming SMP messages concerning transfers with *"agent"* coordinator type.
 (The "agent" coordinator type is reserved for